Antonio Costa's Socialists ahead in Portuguese election | DW | 06.10.2019

 Exit polls indicate Portugal's incumbent Socialist Party has collected the most votes in a general election.
 Prime Minister Antonio Costa's chances in the election were boosted by the country's growing economy.

-Prime Minister Antonio Costa's Socialists appeared set to come out on top of parliamentary elections held Sunday in Portugal.
-Preliminary exit polls showed his party expanded its number of mandates in the 230-seat parliament but fell short of winning an outright majority, meaning Costa will need to build a coalition government.
+Prime Minister Antonio Costa's Socialists (PS) appeared set to come out on top of parliamentary elections held Sunday in Portugal.
+The first forecasts showed his party expanded its number of mandates in the 230-seat parliament but fell short of winning an outright majority, meaning Costa will need to build a coalition government.

 "The main question is whether we'll have our hands tied," Costa said ahead of the poll at a campaign rally on Friday.
 "We need to have the strength to guarantee four years of stability and not be a short-term government."
 A regular government term lasts four years.

-A total of four exit polls put the Socialists in the overall range between 33.3% and 40% of the vote, which would give them more seats than in the last election in 2015 in a boost coming after four years of solid economic growth.
+First forecasts published b public broadcaster RTP put the Socialists in the overall range between 35% and 39% of the vote, which would give them more seats than in the last election in 2015 in a boost coming after four years of solid economic growth.

 DW sends out a daily selection of the day's news and features.
 Sign up here.